 Price: The entry to the park is free but the rides are chargeable either by paying for each ride or pay for all rides at once.

-5. Sydney Opera House: Enjoy some concerts
+5. Sydney Opera House: Enjoy Some Concerts

 Sydney Opera house has been a world famous landmark for not only Sydney but Australia as well.
 If you do not visit Sydney Opera house then your visit to Sydney would remain flawed.
 The Opera house hosts around 1600 concerts every year.
 The tours are conducted in several languages.
 If you are lucky enough you might as well witness a rehearsal, in progress, inside the theatres during the Opera house tour.
 Get the tickets, grab your seat under the sky high ceilings and watch the world class theatre performance live!
 You could later on hit to the pubs in Sydney for drinking with friends.

 Price: $37 for adults, $20 for children.

-6. Australian National Maritime Museum: Know the Aussie navy
+6. Australian National Maritime Museum: Know The Aussie Navy

-The Australian National Maritime Museum is situated right in the Darling Harbour and is a perfect location to visit during the winters.
+The Australian National Maritime Museum is situated right in the Darling Harbour and is a perfect location to visit during Sydney winters.
 The museum is the one place where you can explore and learn about the history of Australian Navy.
 The Australian National Maritime Museum also happens to have one of the largest collection of historical vessels.
 Check out the replica of Captain Cook’s HMB Endeavor, the former Navy Destroyer HMAS Vampire, the former Navy patrol boat HMAS Advance and many more.
 Get aboard into one of the ships and discover what the sea life feels like!

 Price: The general entry to the museum’s gallery is free.

-7. Madame Tussauds: Meet the wax celebs
+7. Madame Tussauds: Meet The Wax Celebs

 Experience the world-famous wax sculptures of Madame Tussauds right in the Darling Harbor.
 Get up close and personal with the likes of Taylor Swift, Johnny Depp, and many more of your favorite celebs.
 Put your arms around them and some click pictures!
 The museum is not limited to just wax figures but there are loads of interactive activities where you can take part, snap selfies with Barack Obama and Michael Jackson, play a game of Wii Tennis with Greg Norman or walk the runway alongside top models like it’s Fashion Week.
 The complete Red Carpet experience with your favorite celebrities!